madalinoprea/magneto-debug/README.md

 Based on robhudson's awesome work (<https://github.com/robhudson/django-debug-toolbar>) we've created a debug toolbar for Magento.
 It is installed as a Magento module without hacking Magento's core.

 Basic features are implemented and few others will come soon.
+Check the screenshots for current features: <https://github.com/madalinoprea/magneto-debug/wiki>

 ## INSTALLATION